Options for Individuals and Families without Health Insurance Coverage

 When you fill out an application in the Marketplace, you will be informed about your eligibility for financial help to purchase insurance, or if you're eligible for coverage under your state's Medicaid program or Children's Health Insurance Program (CHIP).
 Once your eligibility is determined, you can compare plans and buy one that meets your needs.

-Consumer assistance is available online, over the phone or in-person.
-There are trained people called “Navigators” to help individuals understand their coverage options and the enrollment process.
+Consumer assistance is available online, over the phone, or in-person.
+There are trained people called "Navigators" and other assisters to help individuals understand their coverage options and the enrollment process.
 Assistance is available in multiple languages.

 You can access this free individual assistance to help you choose a plan and enroll by contacting your state Marketplace.

-For more information on the Marketplace and Navigators in your state, call 1-800-318-2596 or visit www.healthcare.gov.
-The American Diabetes Association also has a fact sheet on the new Marketplaces available at www.diabetes.org/HealthInsuranceMarketplaces or by calling 1-800-DIABETES (342-2383).
+For more information on the Marketplace and Navigators and other assisters in your state, call 1-800-318-2596 or visit www.healthcare.gov.
+The American Diabetes Association also has a fact sheet on the Marketplaces available at www.diabetes.org/HealthInsuranceMarketplaces or by calling 1-800-DIABETES (342-2383).

 Other Private Insurance Options for Individuals and Families